 Commuting students make up the predominant population on our university campus.
 ESU, in addressing the needs of our commuter student population, offers various academic and student services for commuters.
-The Commuter Student Services office, located in the Flagler-Metzgar Center, serves as a clearinghouse for information about these services as well as a place where commuting students can receive advocacy and support.
-For more information about the following services call the Office of Commuter Student Services at 570-422-3461 or 570-422-3598.
+Commuter students should use the Student Activities Office as a clearinghouse for information about available services as well as a place where commuting students can receive advocacy and support.
+For more information, contact Student Activities at 570-422-3607.